Code-Institute-Submissions/pet-shelter-project/README.md

 ## Notes

 - I approached this project as a learning experience, I forced myself to use both grid and flexbox to get a better understanding of how to use them.
-I didn't want use Bootstrap either, so I had to do all the styling and media queries myself.
+I didn't want to use Bootstrap either, so I had to do all the styling and media queries myself.

 - In hindsight it took too much time to finish the project, partially because I created more pages than recommended.
 But I feel like it was worth it for the learning experience, I could probably create a similar website now in half the time and I will benefit from this experience with my next projects.